OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Microsoft.PowerShell.Utility.md

 Formats a string to match examples.

 ### [ConvertFrom-Csv](ConvertFrom-Csv.md)
-Converts object properties in comma-separated value (CSV) format into CSV versions of the original objects.
+Converts object properties in character-separated value (CSV) format into CSV versions of the original objects.

 ### [ConvertFrom-Json](ConvertFrom-Json.md)
-Converts a JSON-formatted string to a custom object or a hash table.
+Converts a JSON-formatted string to a custom object.

 ### [ConvertFrom-SddlString](ConvertFrom-SddlString.md)
 Converts a SDDL string to a custom object.

 ### [ConvertFrom-String](ConvertFrom-String.md)
-Extracts and parses structured objects from string content.
+Extracts and parses structured properties from string content.

 ### [ConvertFrom-StringData](ConvertFrom-StringData.md)
 Converts a string containing one or more key and value pairs to a hash table.

 ### [ConvertTo-Csv](ConvertTo-Csv.md)
-Converts objects into a series of comma-separated value (CSV) strings.
+Converts .NET objects into a series of character-separated value (CSV) strings.

 ### [ConvertTo-Html](ConvertTo-Html.md)
-Converts Microsoft .NET Framework objects into HTML that can be displayed in a Web browser.
+Converts .NET objects into HTML that can be displayed in a Web browser.

 ### [ConvertTo-Json](ConvertTo-Json.md)
 Converts an object to a JSON-formatted string.